Our knowledge of orthopaedics. Your best health.

 Nonsurgical treatment.
 Rehabilitation typically begins after a few weeks of keeping the arm still by using a cast or brace.
 In many cases, a physical therapist will help with rehabilitation, beginning with gentle exercises to increase range of motion and gradually adding exercises to strengthen the arm.

 Surgical treatment.
-Depending on the complexity of the fracture and the stability of the repair, you may need a cast or brace for 2 to 6 weeks after surgery.
+Depending on the complexity of the fracture and the stability of the repair, you may need a cast or brace for 2 to 6 weeks or more after surgery.
 You will usually begin motion exercises for the forearm, elbow, and wrist shortly after surgery.
 This early motion is important to prevent stiffness.
 Your doctor may also prescribe visits to a physical or occupational therapist, depending on how long your arm was immobilized.

 Outcome